J1618/Getting-and-Cleaning-Data/readme.md

 -   run_analysis.R\
     R script that processes the data.
 -   tidydata.txt\
-    Text file with the output of the script.
+    Text file with the output of the script, which can be read into R with the command 'read.table(header=TRUE)'.
 -   readme.md
 -   codebook.md\
     File with descriptions for every variable included in the tidy data set.